sisoe24/pyside2-template/.github/README.md

 If using Visual Studio Code the following tasks will be available

 - `Clean .pyc`: clean .pyc files.
-- `Run Local Application`: Run application locally.
+- `Run Local`: Run application locally.

 ## Usage